MileHacker Logo

 Public Transportation in Shanghai

 The Shanghai Metro is one of the longest metro networks globally, featuring over 20 lines that cover the majority of the city.
 It operates efficiently, maintains cleanliness, and is well-maintained.
-An extensive bus network reaches areas not served by the subway.
+An extensive bus network reaches areas not served by the metro.
 Buses move slower due to traffic but offer another angle on the city as you travel.
 A few modern tram lines, like the Songjiang Tram, exist, but they do not serve as a primary mode of transport for tourists within the central city.

-Metro maps are available in English at depots and widely online.
+Metro maps are available in English at stations and widely online.
 Important interchange stations include People's Square, Xujiahui, Century Avenue, and Longyang Road.
 These hubs permit you to transfer between multiple lines, reaching various parts of the city.

 Ticketing & Fares